ndgibson/dev-site/content/posts/debugging-takeaways-1.md

 - don't forget to use console logging to figure out problems

-- pin your dependencies or you code isn't really in source control
+- pin your dependencies or your code isn't really in source control

 - invest in automated builds and deploys